Chart Color Schemes

 Adelaide lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, Adelaide's estimated population is around 23,865.
-This reflects an increase of 5,663 people since the 2021 Census, which reported a population of 18,202.
-The change is inferred from AreaSearch's estimate of the resident population at 21,767 following examination of ABS's latest ERP data release in June 2024 and an additional 459 validated new addresses since the Census date.
-This level of population results in a density ratio of 2,277 persons per square kilometer, above national averages assessed by AreaSearch.
-Adelaide's growth rate of 31.1% since the 2021 census exceeded both state (8.7%) and metropolitan area figures, marking it as a regional growth leader.
-Overseas migration contributed approximately 98.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026 the population of Adelaide is estimated at around 23,914.
+This reflects an increase of 5,712 people since the 2021 Census, which reported a population of 18,202.
+The change is inferred from the resident population of 21,767 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 513 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,281 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Adelaide's growth of 31.4% since the 2021 census exceeded the state's growth of 9.0%, making it a growth leader in the region.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 98.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category released in 2023 based on 2021 data are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Demographic trends project an above median population growth for Adelaide (SA2), with an expected expansion of 3,202 persons by 2041, reflecting an increase of 4.6% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data and for years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Moving forward with demographic trends, a population increase just below the median of statistical areas analysed by AreaSearch is expected for Adelaide, with the area expected to expand by 3,202 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 4.4% in total over the 17 years.

 Frequently Asked Questions - Population